Brabham BT38B car-by-car histories

 In addition to the above, an unknown Brabham BT38B was driven by Marty Knoll.

-My thanks to Chris Townsend and Mike Winebrenner for their hard work on this subject, and to former owners Tom Shelton, Mikeal Bystrom Jr, Eric Kerman, James Holloway and Ron Rogers for their assistance.
+My thanks to Chris Townsend and Mike Winebrenner for their hard work on this subject, to former owners Tom Shelton, Mikeal Bystrom Jr, Eric Kerman, James Holloway and Ron Rogers for their assistance, and to John Hafkenschiel of the US Brabham Register for information on BT38B/16, BT38B/17 and Dick Zibert's BT38/22.
 Thanks also to Tom Schultz, Vincent Puleo and Kip Holloway for the use of their photographs.